Work Ready Community Program

 To become certified, communities must gather local support and commitment and apply for the Work Ready Community designation.
 Counties have to meet criteria in six areas including high school graduation rate, National Career Readiness Certificate holders, demonstrated community commitment, educational attainment, soft-skills development and digital literacy.

 The Kyndle region and its four counties have been leaders in pursuing Work Ready Community certification.
 Henderson County was the fourth Work Ready Community in the state.
-Union County has received its Work Ready certification while McLean County and Webster County are on their way to becoming certified as well.
+Union County has received its Work Ready certification while Webster County is on their way to becoming certified as well.

 Learn more about the Work Ready Community program here.